This section describes everything we do in our development cycle to reach a high integrity level.

 Get the change approved by a colleague after running a peer review.

-In case all tests and peer review pass, a new production version with the updated dependency will be automatically deployed.
+If all tests and the peer review are passed, a new production version with the updated dependency will be automatically deployed.